solo-io/workshops/istio-day2/1-deploy-istio/03a-bonus.md

     regex: http-monitoring
 ```

 Now that we have Prometheus and Grafana installed, we can continue to layer observability tools on top.
-In the next section we install Kiali using the Kiali operator.

 ## Bonus: Metrics Merging